ANU-HPC/aiwc-for-the-masses/paper/paper.md

 The next-generation of supercomputers will feature a diverse mix of accelerator devices.
 These accelerators span an equally wide range of hardware properties.
-Unfortunately, achieving good performance on these devices has historically required multiple programming languages with a separate implementation for each device, in the present day this results in the fragmentation of implementation -- where an increasing amount of a programmer's effort is expended to migrate codes between languages in order to use a new device.
+Unfortunately, achieving good performance on these devices has historically required multiple programming languages with a separate implementation for each device.
+In the present day this results in the fragmentation of implementation -- where an increasing amount of a programmer's effort is expended to migrate codes between languages in order to use a new device.
-We have previously shown that presenting the characteristics of a code in a architecture-independent fashion is useful to predict exection times.
+We have previously shown that presenting the characteristics of a code in a architecture-independent fashion is useful to predict execution times.
-From examining these highly accurate predictions we propose that Architecture-Independent Workload Characterization (AIWC) metrics are also useful in determining the suitability of a code and potential accelerators.
+From examining these highly accurate predictions we propose that Architecture-Independent Workload Characterization (AIWC) metrics are also useful in determining the suitability of a code for potential accelerators.
 To this end, we extend the usability of AIWC by supporting additional programming languages common to accelerator-based High-Performance Computing (HPC).
-We use two compilers to perform source-to-source level translation between CUDA-to-OpenCL, OpenMP-to-OpenCL and OpenACC-to-OpenCL and extend the usefulness of the AIWC tool by evaluating the base execution behaviour on these outputs.
+We use two compilers to perform source-to-source level translation from CUDA-to-OpenCL, OpenMP-to-OpenCL and OpenACC-to-OpenCL and extend the usefulness of the AIWC tool by evaluating the base execution behaviour on these outputs.
-Essentially, We examine how AIWC metrics change between OpenMP, OpenACC, CUDA and OpenCL implmentations of identical applications commonly used in scientific benchmarking.
+Essentially, we examine how AIWC metrics change between OpenMP, OpenACC, CUDA and OpenCL implementations of identical applications commonly used in scientific benchmarking.

 "
 keywords: "architecture independent workload characterization, portability, OpenCL, CUDA, OpenACC, OpenMP"